AntonioPrimera/bapi/readme.md

 An artisan command to create a new Bapi will be available after installing the package.

-For example, you can run the following artisan command in your console in order to create a new Bapi in "app/Bapis/Posts/CreatePostBapi.php":
+For example, you can run the following artisan command in your console in order to create a new Bapi in **app/Bapis/Posts/CreatePostBapi.php**:

 ```bash
     php artisan make:bapi Posts/CreatePostBapi
 ```

-This will create a new bapi class, in the "app/Bapis" folder of your Laravel app, with all the hooks and methods.
+This will create a new bapi class, in the **app/Bapis** folder of your Laravel app, with all the hooks and methods.
 You should delete everything you don't need.

-The main business logic should go into the "handle" method.
-Business validations should go into the "validate" method and authorizations should go into the "authorize" method.
+The main business logic should go into the ***handle()*** method.
+Business validations should go into the ***validate()*** method and authorizations should go into the ***authorize()*** method.
 There are plenty of other hooks in the run lifecycle of the Bapi, where you can write your business logic.
-I encourage you to use these hooks if necessary, rather than creating a huge "handle" method.
+I encourage you to use these hooks if necessary, rather than creating a huge
+***handle()*** method.

 ### Implementing your Bapi & the Bapi run lifecycle

-Whenever you instantiate the bapi, the "setup" method is called, if implemented.
+Whenever you instantiate the bapi, the ***setup()*** method is called, if implemented.
 By default, the setup method is not implemented.
 If you call the run method statically (check the chapter about running your bapi), an instance is created in the background, so the setup method will always be called, if implemented.

 When you run your bapi, the following methods will be called, in exactly this order: